Technical and feature overview of Azure Active Directory B2C

 Accounts in Azure AD B2C

 Azure AD B2C defines several types of user accounts.
-Azure Active Directory, Azure Active Directory B2B, and Azure Active Directory B2C share these account types.
+Microsoft Entra ID, Microsoft Entra B2B, and Azure Active Directory B2C share these account types.

 - Work account - Users with work accounts can manage resources in a tenant, and with an administrator role, can also manage tenants.
 Users with work accounts can create new consumer accounts, reset passwords, block/unblock accounts, and set permissions or assign an account to a security group.

-- Guest account - External users you invite to your tenant as guests.
+- Guest account - These are external users you invite to your tenant as guests.
 A typical scenario for inviting a guest user to your Azure AD B2C tenant is to share administration responsibilities.

-- Consumer account - Accounts that are managed by Azure AD B2C user flows and custom policies.
+- Consumer account - These are accounts that are managed by Azure AD B2C user flows and custom policies.

 With a consumer account, users can sign in to the applications that you've secured with Azure AD B2C.
 Users with consumer accounts can't, however, access Azure resources, for example the Azure portal.